GuiliangZ/SafeControl-AdamBA-ClusteredEnv/README.md

 1, different number of obstacles
 2, different sampling resolutions for AdamBA algorithm

-For efficiency results of the safety shield algorithm incorporating with the basic RL algorihtms, we inherited the exploration strategies from Hongyi's paper:
+For efficiency results of the safety shield algorithm incorporating with the basic RL algorihtms, we inherited the exploration strategies from previous paper:
 1, Adapting SSA;
 2, Exploration (PSN, RND, None);
 3, Learning from SSA;